ace-subido/Mango/readme.md

-Mango: a simple MongoDB data-access tool for C# .NET.
+Mango: a simple MongoDB data-access tool written in C#
 ======

 Mango is the result of trying to learn new things with MongoDB; it's some of the sweet things I learned, simplified it and packed it up tightly.